CheesecakeTM/Simple-YouTube-Downloader/README.md

 ![](.images/Screenshot2.png "Preview of the app, as of now")

-This project/app is NOT meat to be used with fraudolent intent!
+This project/app is NOT meant to be used with fraudulent intent!

 ## Things I want to add
 - drop-down menu to choose between 'audio' and 'video'